dfinity/ic-js/README.md

 - [ledger](/packages/ledger): interacting with ICRC compatible **ledgers**
 - [ckBTC](/packages/ckbtc): interfacing with **ckBTC**
 - [utils](/packages/utils): a collection of utilities and constants
+- [nns-proto](/packages/nns-proto): the protobuf source used by `nns-js` to support hardware wallets

 ## Installation